Legal Protection of Trade Secrets

 Trade secret protection is supposed to be favoured as an alternative to products and processes that are difficult to reverse engineer or that are not patentable but also offer competitive advantages to companies, or where patent protection is hard to obtain or too costly — although many of the steps needed to secure a trade secret can also be very costly and time-consuming.
 Small and medium-sized companies typically appear to rely much more on trade confidentiality than patenting.

-Trade secrets rights are not recognized as intellectual property in the European Union Directive— this contributes to the non-applicability of the Enforcement Directive to trade secrets although the certain Member States, such as Italy and Slovakia, have agreed otherwise in aggregate.
+Trade secrets rights are not recognized as intellectual property in the European Union Directive— this contributes to the non-applicability of the Enforcement Directive to trade secrets although certain Member States, such as Italy and Slovakia, have agreed otherwise in aggregate.

-The functional meaning of this difference is limited in that the Trade Secrets Directive provides for an enforcement framework which is very similar to that of the Directive.
+The functional meaning of this difference is limited in that the Trade Secrets Directive provides for an enforcement framework that is very similar to that of the Directive.
 In the law of the United States, trade secret protection is established by misappropriation of notions of unfair competition, and it does not prohibit individual innovation and therefore “ownership” by others, a trade secret is considered a right of intellectual property that can be marketed, licensed and taxed in the public domain.